Intercollegiate Athletics

 Kelly Lewis - Athletic Secretary

-Alpena Community College belongs to the Eastern Division Michigan Community College Athletic Association.
+Alpena Community College belongs to the Northern Division Michigan Community College Athletic Association.

 The Lumberjacks are members in good standing with the National Junior College Athletic Association (NJCAA), the Michigan Community College Athletic Association (MCCAA) and NJCAA Region XII.
 These three affiliations dictate intercollegiate athletics in regards to game scheduling, in season and post-season tournament sites to athletic eligibility and graduation standards.